StampyAI/alignment-research-dataset/README.md

 - `text` - full text of document content
 - `url` - some values may be `'n/a'`, still being updated
 - `date_published` - some `'n/a'`
+- `authors` - list of author names, may be empty
+- `summary` - list of human written summaries from various newsletters, may be empty

 The values of the keys are still being cleaned up for consistency.
 Additional keys are available depending on the source document.